-Since we live in an automated world, it's not surprising that your ability to repay your mortgage comes down to just one number.
+Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan boils down to just one number.

-The three credit reporting agencies use slightly different formulas to build a credit score.
-Fair Isaac and Cooriginally developed this score. .
+The three reporting agencies use slightly different formulas to build a credit score.
+The original FICO was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary, the differences aren't huge; they all use the following to build a credit score:
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate a credit score:

-- Credit Card Balances - How many credit card accounts do you have, and how much do you owe?
+- Credit Card Balances - How many accounts do you have, and how much do you owe on them?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

 Not just for qualifying

-Before you can improve your FICO score, you have to get your score and ensure that the reports from each agency are correct.
-Fair Isaac, the company that offered the original FICO credit score, offers scores on its website: myFICO.com.
-It's inexpensive to get your FICO from all three agencies, along with your credit report.
-Also available are information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you have to get your score and ensure that the reports from each agency are correct.
+Fair Isaac, the company that offered the original FICO score, sells scores on its website: myFICO.com.
+For a reasonable fee, you can quickly get your FICO from all three agencies, along with your credit report.
+Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.